 The trip in detail

-We’ll pick you up at 8am and take a short drive to where our hike begins at Tambo Machay, a short drive from Cusco.
+We’ll pick you up at 8am and take a short drive to where our hike begins at Tambo Machay.
 From here we climb gently through alpine pasture to the first of four mountain passes we’ll cross today, affording incredible views of the Cordillera Urubamba.

 We’ll pass serene Lake Quellacocha before descending, partly on Inca roads, through the rapidly changing ecological layers that characterise the Andean sierra to the isolated traditional community of Huchuy Qosqo, where we’ll stay the night in a memorable homestay.